matloff/rcurses/README.md

 ### echo

-An extremely simple game.
+An extremely simple game, just for the purpose of learning **rcurses**.
 The player keeps hitting keys, which are echoed, while the cursor moves downward.
 Upon hitting the bottom row, cursor moves to top of next column.
 Upon hitting bottom of last column, cursor moves to top of first column.
 Hit 'q' to quit.

+The comments make the code self-explanatory.

 ```R
 library(rcurses)